ShujiaHuang/qmplot/README.rst

    :alt: output\_manhattan\_anno\_plot.png

-Additionally, highlighting SNPs of interst can be combined with limiting to a single chromosome to enable "zooming" into a particular region containing SNPs of interest.
+Additionally, highlighting SNPs of interest can be combined with limiting to a single chromosome to enable "zooming" into a particular region containing SNPs of interest.